FusionAuth/fusionauth-site/site/learn/expert-advice/ciam/ciam-vs-iam.md

 They are buying a good or service from you, and paying you for it.
 They often have options when it comes to choosing to transact with you.

 Users of a CIAM system may not even be full customers.
 Unlike an IAM solution, when someone has access or doesn't, CIAM users may be potential customers, evaluating your solution.
-Contrast that with IAM: you aren't going to give a potential employee access to your systems no matter how much you trst them.
+Contrast that with IAM: you aren't going to give a potential employee access to your systems no matter how much you trust them.

 Finally, because of their options and the revenue they provide, you want to delight customers.

 ## CIAM Expectations

 Because of the alternatives they have and their experience as consumers, customers have a different set of expectations.
 Customers lack the commitment to a company or organization that employees or partners have.
-You will be rewarded for meeting or exceed customer expectations for all interactions with your product, including the login process.
+You will be rewarded for meeting or exceeding customer expectations for all product interactions, including the login process.

 Some ways to exceed customer expectations that are relevant to CIAM solutions include: